-In accordance with English in the National Curriculum, we aim to help all children develop skills in, and become proficient at, the language disciplines of reading, writing, speaking and listening.
-We are a Talk for Writing school and it is our aim to motivate children as writers, developing classrooms and a whole school where everyone is passionate about writing and passionate about reading.
+In accordance with English in the National Curriculum we aim to help all children develop skills in, and become proficient at, the language disciplines of reading, writing, speaking and listening.
+A programme of formal skills teaching will be combined with a cross-curricular approach to provide a wide variety of language experiences.
+We ensure the content of the Primary Strategy for Literacy is covered in an appropriate and meaningful way.